llvm/torch-mlir/docs/development.md

 ### Set up the Python environment

-1. Install the libraries and headers required for development
+1. Install Python development libraries and headers

     - For Ubuntu or Debian, run: